swissup/swissup.github.io/m2/extensions/lightboxpro/known-issues.md

 # Known Issues

-### Magento_ProductVideo/js/fotorama-add-video-events rewrite

-Lightbox Pro rewrites `Magento_ProductVideo/js/fotorama-add-video-events` to fix gallery issues on configurable product pages.
-This issue was fixed in Magento versions 2.2.4 and 2.1.13.

 ### Magento Magnifier Widget

 Zoom feature does not work when using multiple galleries on same page, because